 There were three more explosions within the mine before it was sealed nine days later.
-There is currently no access to the mine.
-The remains of the twenty-nine men who lost their lives have not been recovered.
+The remains of the 29 men who lost their lives have not been recovered.

 Royal Commission of Inquiry

 A Royal Commission conducted an inquiry into what happened at Pike River Mine in 2012.

 The Royal Commission found that a substantial volume of methane gas, which is found naturally in coal, accumulated within the explosive limits was the immediate cause of the first explosion.
 The source of the ignition of the initial explosion was not definitely determined, but was assessed to be located in the middle of the mine workings.